pantheon-systems/documentation/source/content/guides/upgrade-drupal-8-ic-to-drupal-9.md

 reviewed: "2022-12-13"
 ---

-This page shows how to upgrade an existing Pantheon-hosted Drupal 8 site using Integrated Composer to a Drupal (Latest) site using Integrated Composer.
+This page shows how to upgrade an existing Pantheon-hosted Drupal 8 site using Integrated Composer to the latest version of Drupal using Integrated Composer.

 <Partial file="drupal/see-landing.md" />

 ## Overview

-The goal of this upgrade is to set the Drupal core dependency to Drupal (Latest).
+The goal of this upgrade is to set the Drupal core dependency to Drupal (Latest Version).
 This upgrade allows Composer to manage dependencies in the new site.

 <Alert title="Note"  type="info" >

-Follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for upgrade to Drupal (Latest).
+Follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for upgrade to the latest version of Drupal.

 </Alert>